testing-library/testing-library-docs/docs/testcafe-testing-library/intro.md

 `testcafe-testing-library` provides custom Selectors allowing you to query the dom.

-Add Testcafe to your test fixture as follows:
+Add `testcafe-testing-library` to your test fixture's `beforeEach` hook:

 ```javascript
 import {